Is your partner, child, parent or friend transitioning, or questioning their gender?

 Somewhere where you are not judged, but completely accepted – and most importantly, accept yourself through it all.

-When you come out the other end, you will find yourselves in a new relationship – whatever that looks like for you.
+When you come out the other side, you will find yourselves in a new relationship – whatever that looks like for you.

 If nothing like that exists yet, then you’re the first – someone always is.